mhuebert/re-view/re-frame-simple/README.md

 [alpha]

-Graduated-complexity syntax for re-frame.
-Simple should be easy, complex should be possible.
+Simple syntax for re-frame.

 ----

-### What is this?
-Why does it exist?

-Here are three main ideas behind `re-frame-simple`:
+### Introduction

+Learning `re-frame` involves wrapping one's head around many new words and concepts.
+However, the basic thing it does is not complicated and shouldn't be hard to get started with.

+`re-frame-simple` is a light syntax on top of `re-frame` which feels more like ordinary Clojure.
+It should make getting started and prototyping easier, without preventing you from moving down the ladder and using lower-level constructs where appropriate.

+Three main ideas:

 1. treat the `db` as a thing we perform ordinary Clojure operations on
 2. reactivity should 'just work'
-3. opt-in to more advanced state management (eg. named queries and updates, coeffects) where necessary, ad-hoc.
+3. more advanced state management is **opt-in** (eg. named queries and updates, coeffects)

-Syntax is based on [re-view](https://www.re-view.io) and its associated re-db library.
+(Syntax is roughly derived from [re-view](https://www.re-view.io) and its associated re-db library.)

 ### The Basics